phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 [bit shift]: http://www.cs.umd.edu/class/sum2003/cmsc311/Notes/BitOp/bitshift.html

 ### Loading the GDT
 To load our new GDT, we have to tell the CPU its address and length.
-We do this by passing a memory location to the `lgdt` (load GDT) instruction.
+We do this by passing the memory location of a special pointer structure to the `lgdt` (load GDT) instruction.
 Let's add this pointer structure at the end of our GDT:

 ```nasm
 gdt64: